-Trail Alignment

-A specific alignment for the trail in the park has not been identified.
+Trail Alignment A specific alignment for the trail in the park has not been identified.
 The trail will approach the park in the southeastern corner, then connect to the existing bike trail.

-Criteria for the Location of the Trail Alignment

-The following objectives were identified to guide the location of the trail through the park:

-Provide parking for trail users

-Provide a rest area for trail users

-Provide trail and park orientation information

-Provide a connection to the campground

-Protect archaeological resources

-Minimize impact to wetlands

-Use existing corridors whenever possible

-Avoid severing plant communities

-Avoid impacts to native plant communities and listed species
+Criteria for the Location of the Trail Alignment The following objectives were identified to guide the location of the trail through the park: Provide parking for trail users Provide a rest area for trail users Provide trail and park orientation information Provide a connection to the campground Protect archaeological resources Minimize impact to wetlands Use existing corridors whenever possible Avoid severing plant communities Avoid impacts to native plant communities and listed species

 New London

 History

 New London, founded in 1860 by Swedish emigrant Louis Larson, was the first village in Kandyohi County.
-Recognizing that the falls on the Crow River offered a source of waterpower, he built a cabin and started building a dam and sawmill.
-The Dakota War of 1862 delayed the project.
+Louis Larson recognized that the falls on the Crow River offered a source of waterpower and he built a cabin and started building a dam and sawmill.
+The Dakota War of 1862 delayed progress.
 In 1865, the dam, sawmill, and gristmill were operational.
 The town was named New London after New London, Wisconsin.
 By 1868, forty people, three stores, and a blacksmith shop were present.
-The courthouse of Mononagalia County was located in New London and for four years from 1866 - 1870, New London served as the county seat of Mononagalia County.
+The courthouse of Mononagalia County was located in New London and for four years from 1866 - 1870 New London served as the county seat of Mononagalia County.
 Mononagalia County merged with Kandiyohi County in 1870.
 The original courthouse still stands on Main Street.

 The Community Today

 Highlights of New London, population 1,141, include the scenic millpond, hospitable downtown, and access to nearby lakes and recreational opportunities - camping, boating, and trails.
 The mill pond is more than just a scenic amenity, it is the site of a variety of recreational and educational opportunities.
 New London City Park and Swimming Beach are located on the southwestern shore of the lake and across the lake to the north, a boat access is located.

 There are five city parks in addition to the New London City Park described above.
 Neer Park, located on the Crow River has a picnic area, docks, trails, a screen porch, grandstand area and is home to the Little Crow Ski Show.
 Holm Park includes a picnic area and band shell.
 The annual New London Music Festival is held here.
 Rodvik Park includes a picnic area, gazebo, grills, playground equipment and a dock for fishing on the river.
 A fishing tournament is held here every year.
 Lil Rascal and Old Grey parks provide playground equipment.
 Historic buildings, unique shopping experiences, and good food are hallmarks of the downtown.
 Not too far from the millpond, the Lebanon Lutheran Church houses the Monongalia Historical Society.
 An 1870s log cabin sits outside the building.
 Also, the millstone from the New London Flour Mill can be seen.
 Another historic landmark is the monument in the Lebanon Cemetery developed in memory of people killed in the 1862 Dakota War.
 A walking tour of these sites is available on the New London website.

-The city is currently working on plans to create a boulevard park (Veterans Memorial Park) at the dam site in conjunction with replacement of the dam.
+The city is currently working on plans to redevelop the dam site in conjunction with the replacement of the dam.
 Their goal is to create an attractive public space that will encourage use of the area and serve as a gateway to downtown.
-The park will include an overlook, seating, and veterans' memorial.
-The Glacial Lakes State Trail should be connected to this park, which will serve as a trailhead.